The Diocesan Archives maintain a variety of sacramental and educational records as well as diocesan artifacts and information.

 After 1908 a change in Canon Law mandated that the church and date of baptism be included on any Catholic marriage record for the Catholic bride or groom.
 Records created before that time (and unfortunately some after date) do not have that information.

 Sacramental Records ordinarily are maintained by the parish which created them.
 Like many Dioceses, the Cleveland Diocese has closed some parishes.
-The records of closed churches were sent to the Archives Office.
+The records of closed churches were sent to the a nearby parish or to the diocesan archives.

 The Archives also has microfilmed records from some of our older parishes throughout the Diocese.
 Unfortunately many early records were not maintained because of the mission status (and extreme shortage of priests) of Northern Ohio.
 Though Catholics were present in the city since 1812, our earliest Sacramental Records for the city of Cleveland date from the early 1840’s.

-For high schools that have clsoed, transcripts and letters verifying your graduation can be provided from the Archives Office.
+For high schools that have closed, transcripts and letters verifying your graduation can be provided from the Archives Office.
 Unfortunately, we do not have copies of high school diplomas.

 Our Diocesan policy is to keep our archive records closed.
 We can and do research information on a time available basis.
 Please be patient with us — sometimes response may take two or three months depending whatever projects the office is working on.